Board of Trustees

-The CEO and one of the Directors of School Improvement sit as executive Directors on the Board together with a number of non-executive Directors who bring a wide variety of skills and experience.
+The CEO is an ex officio Trustee of the Board together with a number of non-executive Trustees who bring a wide variety of skills and experience.

 * including governance roles in other educational establishments